Hornets vs. Wizards Prediction & Picks - November 10

 Hornets Performance Insights

-- The Hornets are the worst team in the league in 3-pointers made (8.7 per game) and third-worst in 3-point percentage (30.8%).
+- Beyond the arc, the Hornets are worst in the NBA in 3-pointers made per game (8.7).
+And they are third-worst in 3-point percentage at 30.8%.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.